PrincetonUniversity/software_testing/02_unittest/README.md

 Unit testing involves writing tests for standalone units of code such as a function or module.
 You could write your own testing framework maybe using the `assert` statement but it is better to use a framework that already exists.

-## unittest from the Python Standard Library
+## Package unittest from the Python Standard Library

 A good starting point for unit testing is the [`unittest`](https://docs.python.org/3/library/unittest.html) module of the Python Standard Library.
 If you have Python installed then you have this module: